MisterCodeRalf/ImgAug_yolov7/README.md

 ```
 ## Run

 run only once per dataset! otherwise the augmentation will be applied to the already augmented files again.
+On a modern computer it takes approx. 1 sec per image to get the enhanced versions for each image of the test set.
+Be prepared to wait if you have a huge number of images.

 ```bat
 python3 AUG.py